benjaminlread/benjaminlread/about/about.md

 ## Office hours

-Winter 2021: Please [sign up](https://tinyurl.com/benreadofficehours) for a slot Wednesdays 1-3pm.
+Fall 2021: Please [sign up](https://tinyurl.com/benreadofficehours) for a slot.
 The Zoom details are in the sign-up document.
 Alternatively, email me for an appointment outside those times.